 How to use Ethernet and WIFI together on Windows 11/10

-While it can be done, we will have to give one network priority over others.
+While it can be done, we must prioritize one network over others.
 So here is how to prioritize Ethernet while keeping the Wi-Fi on.
 Ethernet or Lan cables will always deliver better stability.
 There are three ways:

 - Ethernet Properties Method